 Shows: Adult Swim, Supernatural, Arrow, and whatever's in my Netflix queue.
 Also have a soft spot for British comedies.
 Red Dwarf tops that list.
 Blackadder, Father Ted, and others follow close behind.

 Music: Pretty much an amalgamation.
-Gorillaz, Daft Punk, Crash Test Dummies, Weird Al, Pink.
+Gorillaz, Daft Punk, Crash Test Dummies, Weird Al, Pink, Tom Waits.
 I don't enjoy gangsta rap, country, or anything where the band is screaming, though.
 But aside from those three, I'll listen to virtually anything.
 My rule of thumb is as long as the lyrics are sung clearly, it's at least decent.

 Food: Burritos, although I love most Mexican food.
 Italian, too.
 If you want to know why I learned Italian recipes, I did it all for the gnocchi.
 Besides those, I pretty much cook whatever I get a craving for.
 Beef stroganoff and Texas red chili are two consistently tasty dishes I've made in the past.
 I've also been branching out more into seafood, but invertebrates are just something I can't bring myself to eat.
 Or organ meat.